zzxwill/oss/intl.en-US/Developer Guide/Upload files/Form upload.md

 ## Advantages of form upload {#section_g4q_c2b_5db .section}

--   If the form upload is not used, files are uploaded to the web server first, and then the web server forwards the files to OSS.
--   In case of huge uploads, the web server becomes the bottleneck and needs to be scaled up.
+If the form upload is not used, files are uploaded to the web server first, and then the web server forwards the files to OSS.
+In case of huge uploads, the web server becomes the bottleneck and needs to be scaled up.
 If the form upload is used, files are uploaded directly from the client to OSS without the forwarding of the web server.
 OSS handles all upload requests and guarantees the service quality.

 ## Security and authorization {#section_bxs_d2b_5db .section}

+To prevent unauthorized third parties from uploading objects to your bucket, OSS provides access control both on the bucket level and on the object level.
+For more information, see [Access control](https://help.aliyun.com/knowledge_detail/57754.html).

--   To grant upload permissions to a third party, you can use the PostObject interface.
-For more information, see [PostObject](../intl.en-US/API Reference/Object operations/PostObject.md#).
+To grant upload permissions to a third party, you can use the PostObject interface.
+For more information, see [PostObject](../../../../intl.en-US/API Reference/Object operations/PostObject.md#).

 ## Procedures for form upload {#section_bzp_22b_5db .section}

 1. Construct a Post policy.

     The policy form field of the Post request is used to verify the validity of the request.
 For example, the policy can specify the size and name of objects to be uploaded, the redirect URL of the client, and the status code the client receives after a successful upload.
-For more information, see [Post Policy](../intl.en-US/API Reference/Object operations/PostObject.md#section_d5z_1ww_wdb).
+For more information, see [Post Policy](../../../../intl.en-US/API Reference/Object operations/PostObject.md#section_d5z_1ww_wdb).

     In the following example of policy, the expiration time for uploads by website users is 2115-01-27T10:56:19Z \(a long expiration period is set for tests only and is not recommended in actual use\) and the maximum file size is 104857600 bytes.

     ```
      This example uses the Python code and the policy is a string in JSON format.
      policy="{\"expiration\":\"2115-01-27T10:56:19Z\",\"conditions\":[[\"content-length-range\", 0, 104857600]]}"
     ```